self-actuated/actuated.com/posts/2023-03-10-case-study-bring-your-own-bare-metal-to-actions.md

 With actuated, we have no interest in competing with GitHub's business model of selling compute on demand.
 We want to do something more unique than that - we want to enable you to bring your own (BYO) devices and then use them as runners, with VM-level isolation and one-shot runners.

+> What does Bring Your Own (BYO) mean?
+>
+> "Your Own" does not have to mean physical ownership.
+You do not need to own a datacenter, or to send off a dozen Mac Minis to a Colo.
+> You can provision bare-metal servers on AWS or with Equinix Metal as quickly as you can get an EC2 instance.
+> Actually, bare-metal isn't strictly needed at all, and even DigitalOcean's and Azure's VMs will work with actuated because they support KVM, which we use to launch Firecracker.

-We are a nimble team, but have a pedigree with self-hosted software going back 6-7 years from OpenFaaS, used widely in production by anyone from hobbyists to Fortune 500 companies.
+And who is behind actuated?
+We are a nimble team, but have a pedigree with Cloud Native and self-hosted software going back 6-7 years from [OpenFaaS](https://openfaas.com/).
+OpenFaaS is a well known serverless platform which is used widely in production by commercial companies including Fortune 500s.

 Actuated uses a Bring Your Own (BYO) server model, but there's very little for you to do once you've installed the actuated agent.